Sport Premium Overview

 Specific sports are also offered to children as extra-curricular activities at lunchtimes and after school.
 These include: football, gymnastics, cricket, handball and netball.

 In KS2, in addition to the fundamental skills, pupils also have lessons in swimming and residential trips that provide children with the opportunity to participate in outdoor/adventurous activities

 We welcomed the Government’s announcement in 2021 to continue to provide additional funding to improve provision of physical education (PE) and sport in primary schools.
 We are committed to using this resource in developing high quality PE lessons, alongside greater opportunities for sporting competitions and clubs for all our young people.

-This year we are hoping that we can get back to normal after a couple of different years due to the Global Pandemic – classes will return to having 2 PE slots weekly – one indoors and one outdoors and will have opportunity to participate in a range of competitive and non-competitive sports.
+All classes will have 2 PE slots weekly – one indoors and one outdoors and will have opportunity to participate in a range of competitive and non-competitive sports.